Ephesus ruins -

 • Museum of Ephesus: 4 Euro per person (25 TL)

-How old are Ephesus ruins?
+How old are the Ephesus ruins?

 The very first Attic-Ionian (Greek) colony called Ephesus dates back to the 10th century B.C.